Livvytish/COSC2626-Cloud-computing-assignment-2/README.md

 The web application will... | ...so that...
 ------------------------------------------------------|--------------------------------------------------------------------
-Utilise the [AWS public data lake for analysis of COVID-19](https://aws.amazon.com/ko/blogs/big-data/a-public-data-lake-for-analysis-of-covid-19-data/?fbclid=IwAR1XVPlWxg8G-a3TR7rJkwkvJFXFyAtT9e6vSvl8J5B-KsQPUg_aff4T8IE) as it's data source | *reason* be highly scalable *(needs to be more granular)* | it can accomodate for growth and will be easier to maintain compromise of a distributed architecture | bottlenecks and incapacity to scale are avoided.
-[1](###-i-References) present the data in an easy to digest dashboard | users can quickly ascertain an understanding of their requested data. utilise data analysis tools |  users can specify their inputs to meet their requirements.
+Utilise the [AWS public data lake for analysis of COVID-19](https://aws.amazon.com/ko/blogs/big-data/a-public-data-lake-for-analysis-of-covid-19-data/?fbclid=IwAR1XVPlWxg8G-a3TR7rJkwkvJFXFyAtT9e6vSvl8J5B-KsQPUg_aff4T8IE) as it's data source | data for the application will remain free, up-to-date and seeded from various reputable sources.[1](###-i-References)
+Be highly scalable *(needs to be more granular)* | it can accomodate for growth and will be easier to maintain Compromise of a distributed architecture | bottlenecks and incapacity to scale are avoided.
+[2](###-i-References) Present the data in an easy to digest dashboard | users can quickly ascertain an understanding of their requested data.
+Utilise data analysis tools |  users can specify their inputs to meet their requirements.

 ### d.
 Introduction: